 Find an axe throwing venue near you

 New to throwing?
-Read our beginner's guide to learn proper technique, or check out what to wear so you are ready for your first session.
+Read our beginner's guide to learn proper technique, check out what to wear so you are ready for your first session, or read our tournament guide if you want to run a competitive format at your own venue.
+For the broader game-format options venues offer beyond standard league play, see our axe throwing games guide.